About Terri Francis

 About Josephine Baker’s Cinematic Prism

-Josephine Baker, the first Black woman to star in a major motion picture, was both liberated and delightfully undignified, playfully vacillating between forward-thinking allure and colonialist stereotyping.
+Josephine Baker, among the first Black women to star in a major motion picture, was both liberated and delightfully undignified, playfully vacillating between forward-thinking allure and colonialist stereotyping.

 Nicknamed the "Black Venus," "Black Pearl," and "Creole Goddess," Baker blended the sensual and the comedic when taking 1920s Europe by storm.
 Back home in the United States, Baker's film career brought hope to the Black press that a new cinema centered on Black glamour would come to fruition.
 In Josephine Baker's Cinematic Prism, Terri Simone Francis examines how Baker fashioned her celebrity through cinematic reflexivity, an authorial strategy in which she placed herself, her persona, and her character into visual dialogue.